 You can be notified about all our upcoming events by subscribing to our mailing list.

 ESLN Councils: Southeastern is one of nine Library Resources Councils in New York, collectively known as the Empire State Library Network.
 Some of the other councils also hold Resource Sharing Conferences.
 Every fall the Central Library Resources Council and the South Central Library Resources Council team up to host a one day ILL conference.
 This usually takes place in Cortland, N.Y.
 Every other year the Capital District Library Council, based in Albany, hosts a Resource Sharing Symposium.
 Links to each of the individual councils can be seen here: https://www.esln.org/about/.
 There is a shared continuing education calendar for all of the councils available here.

 IDS Conference: The IDS Project holds a two-day conference in New York every summer, often in Utica.
 This conference includes presentations on a variety of topics related to Resource Sharing, with an emphasis on developments in ILLiad.
 According to the IDS page, the conference is "packed with information and training regarding exciting new technologies and strategies for information access, resource sharing, and library management systems.”
 You do not have to be an IDS member to attend.

 OCLC Resource sharing Conference: OCLC holds a conference every year to share “the latest in resource sharing, including innovative approaches to patron services and workflows.”
-The conference usually runs 2 to 3 days, and includes sessions on a variety of topics relevant to ILL practitioners.The conference is typically held in the South, although the last three years have been held virtually as a series of webinars.
+The conference usually runs 2 to 3 days, and includes sessions on a variety of topics relevant to ILL practitioners.The conference is typically held in the South, although the last several years have been held virtually as a series of webinars.